 No one will deny that the camera in a smartphone is the most integral part of the device.
-Most consumers who choose a smartphone focus on the camera rather than processor power.
-Realizing this, manufacturers began to improve the photo capabilities in their smartphones and now we can see an incredible leap in this direction.
-Honor, which is famous for its inexpensive smartphones, unveiled the Honor 30 lineup on May 28, consisting of those devices.
-And today we have the most powerful flagship Honor v30 Pro + for review.
+Most consumers who choose a smartphone focus on the camera rather than processing power.
+Realizing this, manufacturers began to improve the photo capabilities in their smartphones, and now we can see an incredible leap in this direction.

-Externally and in terms of characteristics, Honor 30 Pro+ is incredibly similar to Huawei P40 Pro, a review of which we will publish shortly.
-And this similarity makes the novelty a very interesting device, given the fact that Honor 30 Pro + will be sold for about $582.
+In terms of characteristics, Honor 30 Pro+ is incredibly similar to Huawei P40 Pro, a review of which we will publish shortly.
+And this similarity makes the novelty an exciting device, given that Honor 30 Pro + will be sold for about $582.
 So, let’s take a closer look.

 The speaker mesh is located on the upper edge – the sub-screen speaker technology was abandoned here, apparently to reduce the cost of the device.
 The consequence of this was a decrease in the level of protection against moisture and dust penetration.

-Honor v30 Pro+ received a dual selfie camera and this is a significant advantage over Huawei P40 Pro.
-The first module (left) has a resolution of 32 megapixels, f/2 aperture and a focal length of 26mm, and the second (right) 8 megapixels, f/2.2 aperture and a focal length of 19mm.
+Honor v30 Pro+ received a dual selfie camera, which is a significant advantage over Huawei P40 Pro.
+The first module (left) has a resolution of 32 megapixels, f/2 aperture, a focal length of 26mm, and the second (right) 8 megapixels, f/2.2 aperture focal length of 19mm.

-I must say that the wide-angle module does not produce the best image quality, however, it should be considered as an addition and a very useful addition.
-Video bloggers will especially appreciate it - the ability to shoot yourself from different angles is very cool.
+I must say that the wide-angle module does not produce the best image quality; however, it should be considered as an addition and beneficial addition.
+Video bloggers will especially appreciate it - the ability to shoot yourself from different angles is very remarkable.
 The front camera can write 4K 30fps video.

-There are three modules with different focal lengths, an additional 3D ToF sensor for simulating depth of field, laser autofocus and a flash.
-The main central module is the same as that of the Huawei P40 Pro - 1/1.28-inch IMX700 CMOS matrix with 50 MP resolution, f/1.9 aperture, 27mm focal length and optical stabilization.
-As you can see, the camera is one to one in terms of parameters, however, there is no longer an inscription that the camera was developed jointly with Leica.
+There are three modules with different focal lengths, an additional 3D ToF sensor for simulating depth of field, laser autofocus, and a flash.
+The main central module is the same as the Huawei P40 Pro - 1/1.28-inch IMX700 CMOS matrix with 50 MP resolution, f/1.9 aperture, 27mm focal length, and optical stabilization.
+As you can see, the camera is one to one in terms of parameters; however, there is no longer an inscription that the camera was developed jointly with Leica.
 Also, there are no proprietary Leica film imitation filters in the camera app.

-This is where the similarity of the camera block ends.
-The second module is ultra-wide-angle, providing a viewing angle of 117 degrees, which corresponds to a focal length of 17mm.
-16-megapixel resolution, f/2.2 aperture, autofocus and no optical stabilizer.
-The exact same module was installed in the previous version of Honor 20 Pro.
+It is where the similarity of the camera block ends.
+The second module is ultra-wide-angle, providing a viewing angle of 117 degrees, which corresponds to a focal length of 17mm: 16-megapixel resolution, f/2.2 aperture, autofocus, and no optical stabilizer.
+The same module was installed in the previous version of Honor 20 Pro.

-For me personally, such a module is preferable to the one installed in the P40 Pro.
-The wider angle allows you to create very effective photos.
-In fact, I mostly shot at this focal length only.
+For me, such a module is preferable to the one installed in the P40 Pro.
+The wider angle allows you to create very compelling photos.
+I mostly shot at this focal length only.

 The third module is periscopic.
-For the first time, such a module appeared in the camera of the Huawei P30 Pro smartphone and the same characteristics are installed in the Honor 30 Pro.
-This is a sensor with a resolution of 8 megapixels, aperture f/3.4, double optical stabilization and a focal length of 135mm, which corresponds to 5x magnification relative to the main module.
+For the first time, such a module appeared in the Huawei P30 Pro smartphone camera, and the same characteristics are installed in the Honor 30 Pro.
+It is a sensor with a resolution of 8 megapixels, aperture f/3.4, dual optical stabilization, and a focal length of 135mm, corresponding to 5x magnification relative to the main module.

 While the front camera can shoot 4k 30fps, the rear camera boasts 4k 60fps.
 In a sense, this has already become the standard for modern flagships.

-At maximum zoom of 15x, an odd moment occurred during movie recording.
-I was leading a passer-by in the face, and in the final video it turned out to be on the legs.
+At a maximum zoom of 15x, an odd moment occurred during the movie recording.
+I was leading a passer-by in the face, and in the final video, it turned out to be on the legs.
 This joke is the result of the digital stabilizer.
 Why the correct picture is not displayed when sighting, I have no guesses.
-Maybe they will fix it in the next firmware updates, but maybe not…
+Maybe they will fix it in the subsequent firmware updates, but maybe not.

-At 5x magnification, 60fps works, but the main module is used for shooting, which means not optical zoom, but digital, which, in turn, significantly affects the quality of the picture.
+At 5x magnification, 60fps works, but the main module is used for shooting, which means no optical zoom, but digital, which, in turn, significantly affects the quality of the picture.

-The picture is not good, but at 30Fps, it's a completely different matter:
+The picture is not good, but at 30Fps, it's an entirely different matter:

 In the video examples for comparison, I show how the stabilizer works out compared to shooting on the Zhiyun Q2 gimbal.
-If at wide angle or standard the difference is not so noticeable, then when magnifying it is better to use an electronic Steadicam.
+If at wide-angle or standard the difference is not so noticeable, then magnifying it is better to use an electronic Steadicam.

-Slow motion up to 64x is available, that is, the camera is capable of recording video at 1920fps.
+Slow-motion up to 64x is available; that is, the camera can record video at 1920fps.
 But at 720p resolutions and a time limit - a video is created with a length of 33 seconds, of which 31 seconds are slow, and at the beginning and end by a second at standard speed.

-In the main Photo mode, all frames are stretched quite strongly in the shadows and the frame becomes similar to HDR.
+In the primary Photo mode, all frames are stretched quite strongly in the shadows, and the structure becomes similar to HDR.
 To avoid this effect, it is better to turn off the AI.

-All the usual additional modes for Huawei and Honor smartphones are in place – aperture, night, portrait, panorama, HDR.
+All the usual additional modes for Huawei and Honor smartphones are aperture, night, portrait, panorama, and HDR.
 The blur is not perfect yet, but the progress is noticeable compared to the Honor 20 Pro.

 You may also like - An Overview of The Photo Capabilities of The Best Camera Smartphone.